zbarnz/Git-Contribution-Script/README.md

 ## About
 This is a bash script that pushes fake commits to github, giving you that cool green square everyone is so excited about.
-This script allows you to selects how many commits you want to push each time you run it. **EMPLOYERS HATE THIS!!!**
+This script allows you to select how many commits you want to push each time you run it. **EMPLOYERS HATE THIS!!!**

 ## Setup
   1. Sign into GitHub through the Bash terminal (if you are not already).